Apple Podcasts | Google Podcasts

-In today’s episode, Ryan talks with Dr. Deborah German, the Dean of The University of Central Florida College of Medicine (UCF COM).
-UCF COM was the first, built from the ground up, allopathic medical school in the US in almost 30 years.
+Today, I talk with Dr. Deborah German, the Dean of the University of Central Florida College of Medicine (UCF COM).
+UCF COM was the first allopathic medical school to be built from the ground up in the U.S. in almost 30 years.

-Back to the interview, Ryan talks with Dr. German where they discuss about Lake Nona Medical City, the types of students UCF is looking for, and having that passion to really do what you love to do which Dr. German has reiterated for a number of times.
+In this episode, Dr. Deborah German and I discuss Lake Nona Medical City, the types of students UCF is looking for, and having the passion to really do what you love.

 - Spirit of inquiry and curiosity about medicine

-- Professionalism – Willing to put themselves aside for the needs of another
+- Willingness to put themselves aside for the needs of another

 - 7,000 acres of land (700 of which becomes the new medical city)